Moses in rabbinic literature: His upbringing

-Bithiah, Pharaoh's daughter, took up the child to nurse him; but he refused the breast.
+Bithiah, Pharaoh's daughter, took the child to nurse him, but he refused the breast.
 Then she gave him to other Egyptian women to nurse, but he refused to take nourishment from any of them.
-The mouth which was destined to speak with God might not take unclean milk.
-Bithiah therefore gave him to his mother to nurse.
+The mouth destined to speak with God might not take unclean milk.
+Bithiah, therefore, gave him to his mother to nurse.

-Another legend says that he did not take any milk from the breast.
+Another legend says that he did not take any milk from his breasts.
 Bithiah then adopted him as her son.
 Aside from the name "Moses" which Bithiah gave to him, he had seven names, or according to other stories ten, other names given to him by his mother, his father, his brother Aaron, his sister Miriam, his nurse, his grandfather Kehat, and Israel.
 These names were: Jared, Abi Gedor, Ḥeber, Abi Soko, Jekuthiel, Abi Zanoah, and Shemaiah ("Shama 'Yah" meaning "God has heard"), the last one being given to him by Israel.
 He was also called "Heman".

 Moses was a very large child at the age of three.
 At this age, sitting at the king's table in the presence of several princes and counselors, he took the crown from Pharaoh's head and placed it on his own.
-The princes were horrified at the boy's act; and the soothsayer said that this was the same boy who, in accordance with their former predictions, would destroy the kingdom of Pharaoh and liberate Israel.
+The princes were horrified at the boy's act, and the soothsayer said that this was the same boy who, by their former predictions, would destroy the kingdom of Pharaoh and liberate Israel.
 Balaam and Jethro were at that time also among the king's counselors.
-Balaam advised the king to kill the boy at once; but Jethro (other sources say it was Gabriel in the guise of one of the king's counselors) said that the boy should first be examined, to see whether he had sense enough to have done such an act intentionally.
+Balaam advised the king to kill the boy at once, but Jethro (other sources say it was Gabriel in the guise of one of the king's counselors) noted that the boy should first be examined, to see whether he had sense enough to have done such an act intentionally.
 All agreed with this advice.
-A shining piece of gold, or a precious stone, together with a live coal, was placed on a plate before the boy, to see which of the two he would choose.
+A shining piece of gold, a precious stone, and a live coal was placed on a plate before the boy to see which of the two he would choose.
 The angel Gabriel then guided his hand to the coal, which he took up and put into his mouth.
 This burned his tongue, causing him difficulty in speaking; but it saved his life.

 Moses remained in Pharaoh's house fifteen years longer.
 According to the Book of Jubilees, he learned the Ashuri script from his father, Amram.
-During his sojourn in the king's palace he often went to his brethren, the slaves of Pharaoh, sharing their sad lot.
-He helped anyone who bore too heavy a burden or was too weak for his work.
-He reminded Pharaoh that a slave was entitled to some rest, and begged him to grant the Israelites one free day in the week.
+During his sojourn in the king's palace, he often went to his brethren, the slaves of the Pharaoh, to share their sad lot.
+He helped anyone who bore a heavy burden or was too weak for his work.
+He reminded Pharaoh that an enslaved person was entitled to some rest and begged him to grant the Israelites one free day in the week.
 Pharaoh acceded to this request, and Moses accordingly instituted Shabbat as a day of rest for the Israelites.